Charlotte Willis gives us her ultimate guide to choosing your ideal vegan protein powder…

 The powerful plants

 Contrary to popular belief, plant-based protein powders are far superior to their whey-based predecessors in terms of our health.
 Vegan protein powders contain absolutely no cholesterol and lower levels of saturated fats.
 What’s more, the greater digestibility of plants allows for higher absorption of those all-important essential amino acids per serving.
-Vegan protein powders are also good news for allergy-prone individuals.
+Vegan protein powder is also good news for allergy-prone individuals.

 In fact, a revolutionary study in 2013 found that brown rice protein isolate (rich in essential amino acid Leucine) provided muscle recovery and synthesis equalling that of whey!
 Yet another reason to leave dairy alone.